Rui Martins

 Rui Paulo da Silva Martins (born 30 April 1957) is a Portuguese electrical engineer known for his contributions to microelectronics research and higher education.
 He has been Vice Rector of the University of Macau since 1997 and holds a Chair Professorship in its Department of Electrical and Computer Engineering.
-Martins is a Life Fellow of the IEEE and an Effective Member of the Lisbon Academy of Sciences.
-His work has earned more than 18,000 citations and his h‑index exceeds 60 (August 2025).
+Martins is a Life Fellow of the IEEE and a Permanent Member of the Lisbon Academy of Sciences.
+His work has earned more than 22,000 citations and his h‑index is 70 (July 2026).

 Education and early career

 Martins was born in São Jorge de Arroios, Lisbon, and grew up in Mozambique, where he graduated from the Liceu Salazar (now Escola Secundária Josina Machel) in 1974.
 He earned his BSc (1980), MSc (1985), PhD (1992), and Habilitation to Full Professor (2001) in electrical and computer engineering from Instituto Superior Técnico (IST), University of Lisbon.

 Martins joined the IST faculty in October 1980 and served until October 1992, when he took leave to join the University of Macau.
 He maintained that leave until his retirement from IST as Full Professor in August 2025.